 Answers from the Levi Divorce & Family Law Attorneys Team

 Divorce carries with it a lot of uncertainty.
 If you are considering divorce or have already begun the process, it is likely that you have questions about how the process works.
 Our divorce attorneys in Queens have answered many of the questions we frequently encounter so you can educate yourself more on the process.
-At Levi Divorce & Family Law Attorneys, principal attorney Natalie Markfeld and the entire team want to make sure our clients feel empowered to make the right decisions for their families.
+At Levi Divorce & Family Law Attorneys, the entire team want to make sure our clients feel empowered to make the right decisions for their families.

 How Long Is the Divorce Process?